ahmadhassanch/editable_table/html/readme.txt

+Current task
 - Merge cells

-- delete / save and recreate.
+Major issues:

+Minor issues:
-if element is not of type td, ignore commands.
+- if element is not of type td, ignore commands.

 =================================================================================
 ADDING TABLE